sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_05_refactor_improve_existing_code.md

 You're a developer working in the IT department of your local community.
 The backend systems that support the public library were lost in a fire.
 Your team needs to develop a temporary solution to help the library staff manage their operations until the system can be replaced.
 Your team chose GitHub Copilot to accelerate the development process.

-You've created an initial version of the library application, but there are sill opportunities to improve performance, readability, maintainability, and security.
-During a code review, the team identified the following issues:
+You handed off an initial version of the library application for review.
+The review team identified opportunities to improve code quality, performance, readability, maintainability, and security.

+The following updates are assigned to you:

-- Refactor the EnumHelper class to use dictionaries instead of reflection.
-Using dictionaries improves performance by reducing the overhead of reflection.
-Eliminating reflection also improves code readability, maintainability, and security.
+1. Refactor the EnumHelper class to use static dictionaries instead of reflection.

+    - Using static dictionaries will improve performance (removes the overhead of reflection).
+    - Eliminating reflection also improves code readability, maintainability, and security.

-- Refactor the data access methods to use LINQ (Language Integrated Query) rather than foreach loops.
-Using LINQ provides a more concise and readable way to query collections, databases, and XML documents.
-Using LINQ can improve code readability, maintainability, and performance.
+1. Refactor the data access methods to use LINQ (Language Integrated Query) rather than foreach loops.

+    - Using LINQ provides a more concise and readable way to query collections, databases, and XML documents.
+    - Using LINQ can improve code readability, maintainability, and performance.

 This exercise includes the following tasks: